benoleary/LesHouchesParserClasses_CPP/LHPC_CPP/README.LHPC_CPP.txt

 CHANGELOG:
+ * 1st April 2012: version 0.3.0 released!
+ - New templates (DoublyIndexedMultipleEntriesBlock, SinglyIndexedMultipleEntriesBlock, SparseQuadruplyIndexedBlock, MultipleDoublyIndexed, MultipleSinglyIndexed, SparseQuadruplyIndexed) & classes to go in them (RunningConstant, RunningConstantError, FlavorObservable, FlavorObservableError) (& the functionality of using std::pair< double, double > in the templates is now there) should allow the full FLHA to be covered.
+Not yet tested though.

  * 19th March 2012: version 0.2.2 released!
  - Fixed incorrect command to run ps2epsi from wrong "ps2epsi - f LHPC_SpectrumPlotter_LaTeX.ps" to correct